YujiSODE/Sode2024_AnnualMeeting_PalaeontSocJp-supplementaryData/README.md

 ___

 ## Reference
-- Sode, Y., 2024: Applicability of Random Simulation to the Evaluation of Interpolation.
-On the 2024 Annual Meeting.
+- Sode, Y., 2024: Applicability of Random Simulation to the Evaluation of Interpolation. on the 2024 Annual Meeting.
 The Palaeontological Society of Japan, Abstract, p.??